Agora-wireless/Agora/CONTRIBUTING.md

     * Source file names should end in `.cc`, header file names in `.h`.

   * Classes:
-    * Cass members and functions should have documentation comments in the class header file.
+    * Class members and functions should have documentation comments in the class header file.
     * Mark eligible class functions and members as `const`, `private`, or `static`.